 Yes, Haunted Mines haunted house is an event for charity.
-All profits (100%) benefit the Western Museum of Mining and Industry, and other local charities, such as food banks, animal rescue groups, and fire departments.
+All profits (100%) benefit the Western Museum of Mining and Industry, and many other local charities, such as food banks, animal rescue groups, and fire departments.

 Friday and Saturday evenings are the busiest times, especially the last three weekends of October.
-To avoid the long lines, it's best to come on a Thursday or earlier in the season.
+To avoid the long lines, it's best to come on a weekday or earlier in the season.
 Halloween night itself is usually not too busy, surprisingly.
 If you attend on a Friday or Saturday, your best bet for the least wait time is to arrive by 6:30pm, or after 9pm.
 (We usually run out of parking by 8pm, but we free up space again by 9:30pm+/-).

 The Haunted Mines haunted house is open during September and October.
 Please see our Calendar page for the exact schedule.

 On-site parking opens one hour prior to when the haunt opens.
 Please don't arrive sooner than this; you'll probably find the gates closed!

 Our on-site parking is free, and usually adequate for our crowds but on busy nights we may fill up.
 In that case we ask you to come later that evening, or carpool with a friend, or find nearby off-site parking and walk in.

 We will post a notice on the main page of this web site by 5pm that day.